 The Exercise Science program prepares graduates for entry-level positions in the areas of fitness, health and wellness, prevention of injury and rehabilitation through exercise and physical activity.
 Students apply the scientific principles of exercise conditioning to design exercise programs to enhance the well-being of individuals.

-Skills gained in this program include managing, organizing and meeting deadlines, analyzing, critical thinking, teaching, interpreting, communicating, persuading/influencing, coordinating, planning, problem solving and coaching.
+Skills gained in this program include managing, organizing and meeting deadlines, analyzing, critical thinking, teaching, interpreting, communicating, persuading/influencing, coordinating, planning, problem solving, and guiding people towards wellness.

 Upon successful completion of all requirements, the student will be able to:

-- Work with individuals across the lifespan in achieving health/fitness goals, preventing injuries and disease, and enhancing sports performance.
+- Work with individuals across the lifespan in achieving health/fitness goals, preventing injuries and disease, and enhancing performance

 Students will take a series of courses related to human anatomy and physiology; exercise assessment, prescription and programming; exercise physiology and nutrition.
 Class size varies in undergraduate courses with lab and recitation sections kept to a maximum of 26 students per section.
 Labs allow students to practice skills such as ECG interpretation, vital sign monitoring, health risk appraisal, fitness assessment, exercise testing and prescription, and exercise instruction.
 Students are encouraged to work with faculty on independent study projects.
 Students also complete an internship to gain hands-on experience in exercise science.